bmaunde/guidelines/Magento/magento-cloud-setup.md

     git config --global user.email <your github email address>

-### Installation of a Standalone Develoment Enviro
+### Installation of a Standalone Develoment Environment
-After cloning, with or without a new branch, you now have the magento cloud project source code in your local environment.
-To install, you will need to navigate to the project directory - e.g/var/www/html/magento .
+This step allows you to set up a new environment for development purposes.
+This is standalone from the cloud environment.
+For an integrated environment, To install, you will need to navigate to the project directory - e.g/var/www/html/magento .

 #### Setup Permissions